CaptainChicky/Hailstone-Numbers/readme.md

     python main.py

-There are 5 possible flags, with 3 being optional.
+There are 5 possible flags, with 3 being optional, along with the help flag.

     Flag                                Description                                     Details